Jalpa, Zacatecas: Population

 The population is between ten and twelve thousand with most living within the town and surrounding communities.
 The population continues to grow since Jalpa is a significant transportation hub between the cities of Guadalajara, Aguascalientes, and Zacatecas.
-A large percentage of the population is older than 50 years; and there are significantly more females than males in the younger age bracket; the overall female to male ratio is about 60% to 40%.
-This disproportion is because more males migrate to the United States, where as females usually stay.
+A large percentage of the population is older than 50 years; and there are significantly more females than males in the younger age bracket; the overall female to male ratio is about 50.9% to 49.1%.
+This disproportion is because more males migrate to the United States, whereas females usually stay.
+There are about 12,868 females and 12,428 males since 2020.